yuvraajbains/codereviewermax/README.md

 # 🧠 CodeReviewerMax

+Local AI Code Reviewer for Visual Studio Code
-**CodeReviewerMax** is a free, offline, AI-powered code reviewer extension for Visual Studio Code.

-It lets you highlight code in your editor and instantly get AI-generated feedback — focused on readability, logic, and bug prevention — using a local model (GPT4All or Flask-based backend).
-No OpenAI API keys required.
+CodeReviewerMax is a free, fully offline AI-powered code review extension for VS Code.
+It lets you select code in the editor and instantly get AI-generated feedback focused on readability, logic, and improvements — without needing any API keys or internet access.

+Powered by GPT4All running locally on your machine.
 ---

 ## 🎥 Demo